Visiting Teachers from Spain Program

 On this page...

-The Visiting Teachers from Spain Program is an exciting venture between the Iowa Department of Education (DE) and the Ministry of Education and Culture of Spain (MECS).
+The Visiting Teachers from Spain Program is an exciting venture between the Iowa Department of Education (Department) and the Ministry of Education and Culture of Spain (MECS).

 The Visiting Teacher from Spain Program provides local school districts and accredited nonpublic schools with the opportunity to fill vacant Spanish positions.
 With this program, Iowa school systems have the option of recruiting highly qualified Spanish educators for a period of up to three years.
 Visiting teachers from Spain are certified Spanish language educators with at least two years of experience.
 Local school districts and accredited nonpublic schools may hire visiting teachers in accordance with all other local policies in terms of salary scale, licensure, and local system requirements.